-We and the underwriters named below have entered into an underwriting agreement with respect to the ADSs being offered.
+We[, the selling shareholders] and the underwriters named below have entered into an underwriting agreement with respect to the ADSs being offered.
 Subject to certain conditions, each underwriter has severally agreed to purchase the number of ADSs indicated in the following table.
 Goldman Sachs (Asia) L.L.C. and Deutsche Bank Securities Inc. are acting as joint book-running managers of this offering and as the representatives of the underwriters.
-The address of Goldman Sachs (Asia) L.L.C. is 68th Floor, Cheung Kong Center, 2 Queen's Road Central, Hong Kong.
+The address of Goldman Sachs (Asia) L.L.C. is 68th Floor, Cheung Kong Center, 2 Queens's Road Central, Hong Kong.
 The address of Deutsche Bank Securities Inc. is 60 Wall Street, New York, New York 10005, United States.

-Underwriters Number of ADSs
+Underwriters of ADSs

 Goldman Sachs (Asia) L.L.C.

 Deutsche Bank Securities Inc.

-Piper Jaffray & Co.

-Oppenheimer & Co.
-Inc.
+Oppenheimer & Co., Inc.

-Total 11,176,470
+Total

-The underwriters are offering the ADSs subject to their acceptance of the ADSs from us and subject to prior sale.
+The underwriters are offering the ADSs subject to their acceptance of the ADSs from us [and the selling shareholders] and subject to prior sale.
 The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
 The underwriters are obligated, severally and not jointly, to take and pay for all of the ADSs offered by this prospectus if any such ADSs are taken, other than the ADSs covered by the underwriters' option to purchase additional shares described below.